 INCREASE YOUR INCENTIVE WITH KICKERS

-Participants can lower their EDRs and raise their incentives by increasing the energy efficiency of their homes.
+Participants can raise their Delta EDRs and their incentives by increasing the energy efficiency of their homes.
 Certain energy efficiency measures are eligible for additional incentive kickers (per home):

 - 2019 Code Home ($500)